brianr747/spacetrader/README.md

 This is supposed to evolve into a space-trading game.

+**Full Loop With Provate Sector**
+Now have a private sector in the model.
+Absolute minimum logic.
+Currently refactoring the code to simplify things so that it is easier to add new behaviour.

 **Initial Client Update**
 It is now possible to actually do some trading.